This information was created to assist veterinarians to better understand

 When the veterinarian has not given a reseller permit, but has paid sales tax on a purchased product, and subsequently resells some of the product, the veterinarian must collect the retail sales tax from the customer.
 When reporting these sales on the tax return, the veterinarian can then take a deduction for the amount that the veterinarian paid for the product.

-identifies a number of facts and then states a conclusion.
+The following example identifies a number of facts and then states a conclusion.
 This example should

 be used only as a general guide.
 The tax status of other situations must be determined

 after a review of all the facts and circumstances.

 A dog owner brings her dog to a veterinarian for professional services.
 The dog has multiple wounds

 and a broken leg.
 The veterinarian sets the broken bone and uses a cast and other appropriate therapeutic